-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-- 116) The opportunity cost of taking an online history class is - A) the knowledge and enjoyment you receive from taking the class. - B) the value of the time spent online. - C) equal to the highest value of an alternative use of the time and money spent on the class. - D) zero because there is no classroom time involved if you are enrolled in the course. - E) the cost of tuition and fees only.
+- 121) The opportunity cost of taking an online history class is - A) the knowledge and enjoyment you receive from taking the class. - B) the value of the time spent online. - C) equal to the highest value of an alternative use of the time and money spent on the class. - D) zero because there is no classroom time involved if you are enrolled in the course. - E) the cost of tuition and fees only.

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make